chukiagosoftware/software-engineer-blog/hugo-blog/content/about.md

 ---

-{{< emoji sunrise >}}

 ## About Me {{< emoji mage_man >}}

 Officially a Computer and Electrical Engineer, B.Sc. (nice!).
 I've mostly been a Network and Security, then Devops, Site Reliability and more recently an AI, AWS/GCP and Go engineer.
 This is my blog, not really a portfolio and not too serious.

-Just some notes and musings on my journey as a software engineer.
+Just some notes and musings on my journey as a software engineer. {{< emoji sun >}}

 My passion is building fun applications, staying at the cutting edge of Cloud, Kubernetes, OpenTelemetry and AI of course. {{< emoji horse >}}

+{{< emoji software >}}

-I've built and helped to scale and observe a variety of SaaS, Webex Videoconferencing, Jitsi videoconference, SIP/WebRTC VoIP and IP Telephony Contact Center, Big Data parallel processing, Machine Learning neural network models, Large Language Generative Pretrained Transformer Models, Confluent Kafka event streaming, Postgre/MySQL/Redshift/Auror database modelling, data ingestion, processing, LLM model finetuning.
+I've built and helped to scale and observe a variety of SaaS, Webex Videoconferencing, Jitsi videoconference, SIP/WebRTC VoIP and IP Telephony Contact Center, Big Data parallel processing, Machine Learning neural network models, Large Language Generative Pretrained Transformer Models, Confluent Kafka event streaming, Postgre/MySQL/Redshift/Auror database modelling, data ingestion, processing, LLM model fine-tuning.

-Recently I've worked on vectorizing data with Go for RAG, implementing performant AI based systems in AWS Kubernetes with OpenTelemetry, Prometheus and/or Datadog for real time metrics and analytics.
+Recently I've worked on vectorizing data with Go for RAG, modelling input data with AWS Glue, Athena and Redshift implementing performant AI-based systems in AWS Kubernetes with OpenTelemetry, Prometheus and/or Datadog for real time metrics and analytics.

 My most recent CI/CD and programming language are Github Actions and Go.
 I've also worked heavily with Jenkins (I know), ArgoCD, Google Cloudbuild,